mountaindude/verisure-mqtt/README.md

 ***Note!
 Do NOT download and user master branch unless you know what you are doing.
 Instead use a suitable [release](https://github.com/mountaindude/verisure-mqtt/releases).
 This will avoid issues due to new development that may have been done on master branch, since the last release was made.***

 ## Changelog

+### Version 1.2

+* Updated dependencies.
+* Switched to using Drone for building Docker images.

 ### Version 1.1